Opportunities For Students

 - Participate in a program of special presentations, including meetings with eminent scholars.

-- Experience exclusive behind-the-scenes tours of historic archives.
+- Experience exclusive behind-the-scenes tour of a unique archive of primary sources.

-- Receive the History Scholar Award at a celebratory dinner hosted by the Gilder Lehrman Institute in New York City.
+- Receive the Gilder Lehrman History Scholar Award at a celebratory dinner.

 For Graduating Seniors:

 Samuel Huntington Public Service Award Program Invites Applications from Graduating College Seniors

 The Samuel Huntington Public Service Award provides a $15,000 stipend for a graduating college senior to pursue one year of public service anywhere in the world.
 The award allows recipients to engage in a meaningful public service activity for a year before proceeding on to graduate school or a career.